RDXiaoHuang/STHDformer/Readme.md

 ## Description

 Code for the paper "STHDformer: A Novel Dual-Branch Transformer for Traffic Flow Forecasting".
+The manuscript has been submitted to IEEE Transactions on Intelligent Transportation Systems (TITS) for review.

 ## STHDformer